Trino Integration Reference Guide

 • Username and password: You can authenticate with your Starburst (Trino) username and password.

 • OAuth 2.0: You can authenticate with OAuth 2.0.
-Immuta's OAuth authentication method uses the Client Credentials Flowarrow-up-right; when you register a data source, Immuta reaches out to your OAuth server to generate a JSON web token (JWT) and then passes that token to the Starburst (Trino) cluster.
-Therefore, when using OAuth authentication to create data sources in Immuta, configure your Starburst (Trino) cluster to use JWT authentication, not OpenID Connect or OAuth.
+Immuta's OAuth authentication method uses the Client Credentials Flowarrow-up-right; when you register a connection, Immuta reaches out to your OAuth server to generate a JSON web token (JWT) and then passes that token to the Trino cluster.
+Therefore, when using OAuth authentication to register a connection in Immuta, configure your Trino cluster to use JWT authentication, not OpenID Connect or OAuth.

 User registration and ID mapping